Roberts Rebukes Schumer for ‘Threatening’ Statement to Kavanaugh and Gorsuch

 The comment did not sit well with the Chief Justice: In a rare public rebuke, John Roberts issued a statement chastising Schumer for what he considered a threat: “Justices know that criticism comes with the territory, but threatening statements of this sort from the highest levels of government are not only inappropriate, they are dangerous.
 All Members of the Court will continue to do their job, without fear or favor, from whatever quarter.”

 The back-and-forth continued, with a statement from Schumer’s spokesperson: “For Justice Roberts to follow the right wing’s deliberate misinterpretation of what Sen. Schumer said, while remaining silent when Pres.
 Trump attacked Justices Sotomayor and Ginsberg last week, shows Justice Roberts does not just call balls and strikes.”
 However, the president’s recent claim that both Justices should recuse themselves from “Trump-related cases” did not contain language that could be understood as a potential threat.
 (Trump has done so in past tweets, however, like when he was accused of witness tampering in real time during impeachment inquiry hearings.)
+A few hours after the exchange, Trump provided some less-than-self-aware analysis:

 On Wednesday, the court heard a challenge to a Louisiana law requiring doctors performing abortions to have admitting privileges at area hospitals.
 Although the court rejected an essentially identical Texas law three years ago, the challenge is the first since Kavanaugh reached the Supreme Court — which could make Roberts the deciding vote in the decision.